University of Texas at El Paso: Campus architecture

 In 1916, only two years after the school opened, the original campus buildings were destroyed in a fire.
 The school was rebuilt on its present site in 1917.
-Kathleen Worrell, the wife of the school's first dean Steve H. Worrell, had seen pictures of Bhutanese buildings in an April 1914 issue of National Geographic.
-Noting the similarity of mountainous Bhutan (which is in the Himalayas) to the location of the campus, she suggested the new buildings be in the style of Bhutanese dzongs (monastic fortresses), with massive sloping walls and overhanging roofs.
+Kathleen Worrell, the wife of the school's first dean, Steve H. Worrell, had seen pictures of Bhutanese buildings in an April 1914 issue of National Geographic.
+Noting the similarity of mountainous Bhutan (which is in the Himalayas) to the location of the campus, she suggested the new buildings be built in the style of Bhutanese dzongs (monastic fortresses), with massive sloping walls and overhanging roofs.
 This idea was enthusiastically accepted by all.

-Prominent El Paso architect Henry Trost designed the first four buildings.
-All buildings since then have followed this style, including a fifth by Trost in 1920, and three more by his firm in 1933–1937.
-While the early structures only copied the general appearance of a dzong, recent buildings incorporate internal elements of the dzong form as well.
+El Paso architect Charles Gisbon of the firm Gibson and Robertson originated the Bhutanese Revival building designs.
+However, the school's governing board purchased the designs and awarded them to prominent El Paso architect Henry Trost.
+Since then, all buildings through 1950 have followed this style, including those designed by Trost's successor, Percy McGhee.
+In 2024, the student body voted to demolish one of the original Bhutanese Revival buildings under a new campus master plan, which called for razing several more historic structures through 2034.

-The kingdom of Bhutan has honored UTEP's adoption of their country's style.
+The Kingdom of Bhutan has honored UTEP's adoption of their country's style.
 Prince Jigyel Ugyen Wangchuk has visited the campus, and in 2009 the Kingdom presented UTEP with a hand-carved wooden temple to be erected on the campus.

 The Himalayan style of UTEP's campus made it an appropriate site for the Chenrezig Himalayan Cultural Center of El Paso, a Tibetan Buddhist facility.